Apr 01, 2021

 New Co-Chair to Help Lead Campaign’s Diversity and Inclusion Committee

-The Future of Nursing: Campaign for Action’s Equity, Diversity, and Inclusion Steering Committee welcomes Scharmaine Lawson, DNP, FAANP, FAAN, as a new co-chair.
+The Future of Nursing: Campaign for Action’s Equity, Diversity, and Inclusion Steering Committee welcomes Scharmaine Lawson, DNP, FNP, FAAN, as a new co-chair.
 Lawson is well prepared to help lead the committee’s efforts to build health equity through nursing and expand the diversity of the workforce.
 The Campaign is an initiative of AARP Foundation, AARP and the Robert Wood Johnson Foundation.

 “It’s an honor to have the opportunity to work alongside nursing giants to foster health equity in a very real way,” Lawson said.
 “I look forward to great dialogue and spirited camaraderie as we move towards a more inclusive healthcare nation.”